Pinoy Family Recipes

 • Heat a bit of oil in a large pan over medium heat.
 Add the onion rings and sauté until they become soft and slightly caramelized.
 Remove from the pan and set aside.

 • Using the same pan, add more oil if necessary and heat it over medium-high heat.
-Fry the marinated beef in batches, making sure not to overcrowd the pan.
+Sear the marinated beef in batches, making sure not to overcrowd the pan.
 Since the beef is tenderized, it will cook quickly, about 1-2 minutes per side.
 Remove the beef from the pan and set aside.

 • In the same pan, add 2 tbsp of cooking oil.
 Sauté the minced garlic and minced onion until they become fragrant and slightly translucent.